Dibang Valley district: Religion

 Lord Krishna asked the Mishmi people to cut their hair as a form of punishment for not allowing him to marry Rukmini.
 Due to this Idu-Mishmi people are also called "chulikata" (chuli-hair, kata- cut).

 Languages

-Languages spoken Idu Mishmi with approximately 25000 speakers, written in both Latin and Devanagric scripts.
+Languages spoken include Idu Mishmi with approximately 25,000 speakers, written in both Latin and Devanagric scripts.

 Flora and fauna

 The district is rich in wildlife.
-Rare mammals such as Mishmi takin, Red goral and Gongshan muntjac occurs while among birds there is the rare Sclater's monal.
-A flying squirrel, new to science has been recently discovered from this district.
-It has been named as Mishmi Hills Giant Flying Squirrel Petaurista mishmiensis.
+Rare mammals such as Mishmi takin, red goral and Gongshan muntjac occur, while among birds there is the rare Sclater's monal.
+A flying squirrel new to science was discovered from this district in the 2000s.
+It has been named as Mishmi giant flying squirrel, Petaurista mishmiensis.

-In 1991 Dibang Valley district became home to the Dibang Wildlife Sanctuary, which has an area of 4149 km2.
+In 1991, Dibang Valley district became home to the Dibang Wildlife Sanctuary, which has an area of 4149 km2.